Table of Contents

 If your company’s security policy requires it, you can also force a periodic password change to your SMSAPI account.
 After activating this function, the system will inform you every 30 days about it.
 You can set the reminder in the Security tab in Account Settings.

 There you can also set the preferred session duration of the Customer Portal.
 Select the desired duration from the drop-down list.
 After this time, you will be automatically signed off when there’s no activity on the account.
-This option is helpful if you happen to work in public places or share a computer from which you log into the platform.
+This option is helpful if you work in public places or share a computer from which you log into the platform.